 Once you allow algae to bloom in your swimming pool, getting rid of it can become a little tiresome.

-However, if you want get rid of your pool algae problems; then, you have to take certain steps to do so.
+However, if you want to get rid of your pool algae problems, then, you must take certain steps to do so.

-To get your swimming pool or spa looking bright and sparkly again, you have to destroy the algae completely and correct your water chemistry at the same time.
+To get your swimming pool or spa looking bright and sparkly again, you must destroy the algae completely and correct your water chemistry at the same time.
 Some of the more common methods or steps you can take to correct this pool water problem are: